DavidFuchs/trilium-chameleon-theme/README.md

   --palette-background-brightness: 20%;
 ```

-These themes can also be used on any pages you share to the public (only possible on a Server install), by adding a few labels
+These themes can also be used on any pages you share to the public (only possible on a Server install), with a few simple steps.
-to your shared pages.
 Details are in the instructions found in the CSS files themselves.

 # Installation